If you’re having trouble paying your bills and your debts just seem to grow, it’s time to take action. It’s time to consider debt negotiation.

 - Ask for help.
 Perhaps you have a friend or relative who has experienced this same situation or works in a profession that provides them with good negotiation and letter writing skills.
 Seek their assistance or the assistance of a debt settlement firm.
 A professional has the skills to negotiate for a lower lump-sum amount or lower interest rates.
 In addition, it is their job to get the best rates possible.
 They have the experience you don’t.

 Don’t expect miracles.
 Thinking that all your debt will be forgiven is a long shot.
 However, if you have a debt negotiation professional at your side, you may be able to get a reasonable reduction in your total debt.

-Drawbacks to Debt Negotiation
+Drawbacks to debt settlement

-- Income Tax.
 Many people are so focused on getting rid of their debt that they don’t realize by settling for less than what you owe, the IRS will expect you to pay income tax on the difference.
 Look at it this way.
 If you borrow $10,000 and the lender forgives $5,000, it means you got a $5,000 payday.

-- Debt Collection.
 One of the most important parts of settling any debt is ensuring that the debt is done and gone.
 To do this make sure you obtain a Form 1099-C from the creditor so they cannot send the remaining debt to a collection agency.
 Otherwise, you will likely begin receiving phone calls from the collection agency trying to collect on the unpaid portion of your debt.

-- Credit Rating.
 As much as the debt settlement company will do what they can to salvage your credit rating, lenders want their money.
 If you don’t pay or if you negotiate a settlement, it will go into your credit file.

-- Pay to Play.
-It costs to settle your debts.
+Whether it’s money or your time, it costs to settle your debts.
 You’re paying for the debt settlement company’s expertise and for the pleasure of not having to negotiate for yourself.
 Just make sure you understand all the costs.